-- was founded as Shanesville in 1820 by Anthony Shane, a French Ottawa Indian.
+- 1820 – Rockford was originally founded as Shanesville by Anthony Shane, a French Ottawa Indian.

-- was the first town in the county to have street lights.
+- Rockford was the first village in Mercer County to have streetlights and an airport.

 On Thursday, September 24, 2009, Johnny Appleseed once again made his mark on the former Hedges property.
 In celebration of his 235th birthday, the Johnny Appleseed Foundation – in conjunction with American Forests – planted two apple trees that were propagated from the only Johnny Appleseed tree known to exist today.

 These two trees were planted on the homestead of Mike and Debi Schumm (formerly Hedges Nursery) in Rockford, Ohio (formerly Shanesville).

 Mr. Harrison Frech recently released a Revised 2020 Edition of Anthony Shane, Metis Interpreter: A Bridge between Two Cultures Scout, Interpreter, Town Founder, Witness to History.

 Copies of the book are on sale at the Rockford Village Hall.
 Cost $10.

 151 Columbia St.

 Monday – Friday 8:00 am – 3:30 pm and on weekends by appointment.